List of Atlanta Braves award winners and league leaders

 This is a list of award winners and league leaders for the Atlanta Braves professional baseball franchise, including its years in Boston (1871–1952) and Milwaukee (1953–1965).
 The awards are MLB-designated and other outside groups such as national press writers and national commercial product manufacturers.

 Award winners

 Most Valuable Player

-Note: This was re-named the Kenesaw Mountain Landis Memorial Baseball Award in 1944.
+Note: This was renamed the Kenesaw Mountain Landis Memorial Baseball Award in 1944.